zloeber/taskfiles/README.md

 /bin/zsh
 ```

+## Usage

+To use this in a project you need only copy the `tasks` folder and `Taskfile.yml`/`Taskfile.vars.yml` to your project root.
+You need only keep files in the `tasks` folder that you plan on using.

+> **TIP** Monorepo project?
+To use the tasks within subfolders simply soft link the Taskfile.yml and tasks folder into it.
+Then create a per-folder Taskfile.vars.yml file if needed.

 ## Development

 Fork this repo, make updates, send a PR for approval.
 If you update this readme ensure to run `task toc` to update the table of contents.